 The trade paperback edition of May Day: http://www.amazon.com/May-Day-American-Sulla-Volume/dp/0615915159

-The American Sulla home pagehttp://www.starkrealities.com/Sulla.html
+The American Sulla home page: http://www.starkrealities.com/Sulla.html

 Amazon Author page for Thom Stark: http://amazon.com/author/thom_stark